12 Hidden PPC Features You Should Know About

 This tool in Google Ads would be great for documenting changes, performance observations, budget changes, etc., in a small to medium account – if only you knew it was there.

 The account notes panel allows you to simply add notes for the account.
-While any changes will be in the change history, the change history is more technical while the notes are a free form writing area.
+While any changes will be in the change history, the change history is more technical, while the notes are a free-form writing area.

-The notes panel can also be opened then minimized for easy access as one works in the platform.
+The notes panel can also be opened and then minimized for easy access as one works in the platform.
 Notes can be made at the account or campaign level.

-From the All campaigns view, a note is entered refers to the entire account.
+From the All campaigns view, a note entered refers to the entire account.

 From an individual campaign view, the note will be applied to that specific campaign only.

 Where do you find that elusive notes panel?
-It is under the “More” icon.
+It is under the More icon.

 Which one of these hidden gems will you test out this week?